jeremybrooks/jinx/README.md

 The StdoutLogger is provided.
 You can write your own logger to log to log4j or another destination.
 Just implement the LogInterface.

+If you need to log the body of a photo upload request, you must set verbose logging to true, and set the system property jinx.log.multipart to true.

 # REQUIREMENTS
 You must be using Java 1.6 or higher.